bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 At the cortical level, a network encompassing the bilateral supplementary motor and premotor areas, as well as posterior parietal cortices and contralateral somatosensory motor cortex was found, consistent with earlier similar MVPA investigations [@wiestler_skill_2013;@nambu_decoding_2015].
 It is noteworthy that such discrimination of motor sequence representations within the ipsilateral premotor and parietal cortices has been previously described [@wiestler_skill_2013;@waters-metenier_bihemispheric_2014;@waters_cooperation_2017], notably when the non-dominant hand is used for fine dexterous manual skills.
 We also found a significant neural representation for both learning stages in contralateral primary motor and somatosensory (M1/S1) cortices, more specifically around the hand knob area [@yousry_localization_1997] for which finger somatotopy is measurable in fMRI [@ejaz_hand_2015].
-However, the previous report of such sequence representation have been recently revised, being likely explained by the stronger activity evoked by the first finger press [@yokoi_does_2017].
+However, previous reports of such a representation in primary regions has recently been revised, being likely explained by the stronger activity evoked by the first finger press in the sequence [@yokoi_does_2017].
 In our study, the new sequences started with different fingers and this first-finger effect could explain this significant discriminability.
-Nevertheless, the consolidated sequences for which first finger press was similar, were significantly discriminable in M1/S1, but his pattern separability could have been driven by another factor that was not based on sequential features, such as the second finger pressed.
+Nevertheless, the consolidated sequences for which first finger press was similar, were significantly discriminable in M1/S1, but such pattern separability could have been driven by another factor that was not based on sequential features, such as the second finger pressed.
 Yet, the spatial extent of this M1/S1 representation was smaller compared to that found by @wiestler_skill_2013.
 This is likely explained by difference in our design, notably the uninterrupted repetition of the motor sequences during practice that singularize this effect to the beginning of the block.
-Moreover, none of the sequence engaged the thumb, which, having a more distinctive M1/S1 pattern, would have accentuated this effect if used to initiate the sequence [@ejaz_hand_2015].
+Moreover, none of our sequences engaged the thumb, which, having a more distinctive M1/S1 pattern, would have accentuated this effect if used to initiate the sequence [@ejaz_hand_2015].

 The conjunction of new and consolidated sequences discriminability maps further revealed that a common cortical processing network, including non-motor support regions, carries sequential information across learning stages, that can originate from visually presented instruction and short-term-memory to motor sequence production.
 Herein, the occipital cortex likely reflecting the processing of the visual stimuli as low-level visual mapping of shapes [@pilgramm_motor_2016;@miyawaki_visual_2008], as well as the ventro-temporal regions, known to support higher level Arabic number representation [@shum_brain_2013;@peters_neural_2015] were found to discriminate between sequences in both stages of learning [@fig:new_cons_conj_crossnobis_map].
 The dorsolateral prefrontal cortex (DLPFC), which also exhibited pattern discriminability, was suggested previously to process the sequence spatial information in working memory, preceding motor command [@robertson_role_2001].
 In fact, we believe that the cognitive processing requirements posed by our task, implying notably to switch between sequences, to maintain them in working memory and to inhibit interfering ones, could have magnified this frontal associative representation in our study.

-In sum, this network reflecting sequence information shows some overlap with the main effect of activation-based studies [@hardwick_quantitative_2013;@dayan_neuroplasticity_2011] but also discrepancies attributable to information-based inference, some of which originate from task-induced additional processing of sequential knowledge.
+In sum, this network reflecting sequence information shows some overlap with the main effect of activation-based studies [@hardwick_quantitative_2013;@dayan_neuroplasticity_2011], but also reveals discrepancies attributable to information-based inference, some of which originate from task-induced additional processing of sequential knowledge.

 ## Cortico-subcortical representational reorganization underlying memory consolidation following MSL